 So don’t expect to be curling 135 pounds on Tik Tok like Calum Von Moger.

-This four-day-a-week, 45-minute-per-day program relies heavily on the science, structured around the fundamentals of noob-friendly training.
+Similarly structured like Anthony Fuhrman’s Total Package Strength, this four-day-a-week, 45-minute-per-day program relies heavily on the science, structured around the fundamentals of noob-friendly training.

 Not like the insanity, you’ll find in Mike O’Hearn’s Power Bodybuilding program.

 Smith chose the linear periodization approach when designing Serious Strength.
 Or increasing the resistance while decreasing the volume from one week to the next.